pcdavies/kubernetes-tutorial/README.md

 ### **Step 6**: Configure Kubernetes Master - Run **ONLY on kmaster** image

-- Start the kubernetes cluster. **Note**: We will be using a Flannel network, so we are using 10.244.0.0/16 for the pod-network-cidr. **Replace \<ip-address-of-kmaster-vm\>** with your kmaster's host address.
+- As sudo, start the kubernetes cluster. **Note**: We will be using a Flannel network, so we are using 10.244.0.0/16 for the pod-network-cidr. **Replace \<ip-address-of-kmaster-vm\>** with your kmaster's host address.
 In our example that is 192.168.99.100

     ```
+    sudo su
     kubeadm init --apiserver-advertise-address=<ip-address-of-kmaster-vm> --pod-network-cidr=10.244.0.0/16
     ```